 Tuon Athaem Kore Paendrag: Seanchan noble.
 (Her names as Fortuona are listed here).
 Tuon is a place in Vietnam.

 In Finnish mythology the underworld is called Tuonela and is ruled by Tuoni and Tuonetar.
 Vainamoinen, a shamanistic hero (and parallel of Rand), travels to Tuonela to seek the knowledge of the dead.
 Tuonetar ferries him over the river Tuoni to the underworld but he is not given the spells he was looking for and barely manages to escape the underworld.
 The first time Rand tried to meet with Tuon he barely escaped alive and the actual meeting failed also.
-He may not be much luckier if he arranges another meeting with her.
+At the third meeting he impressed her with a display of his power and his arguments, and she agreed to the terms of his peace treaty.

 Another hero to visit Tuonela is Lemminkainen, the Finnish Trickster God (and a parallel of Mat).
 He was killed and his body thrown into the river Tuoni (see photo above right).
 Mat may find being married to Tuon dangerous.
 Certainly Tuon's father found being married to the ruler a bad career move (Crossroads of Twilight, A Cluster of Rosebuds).

 Another possible parallel of the name Tuon is Tuan Ch'i-jui (1864-1936) a Chinese warlord, who after the overthrow of the emperor, was a consistent supporter of Yuan Shih-kai, and served as minister of war (1912-14) and as premier several times between 1912 and 1918.
 He was arguably the most powerful man in China from 1916 to 1920.
 He tried to bring China into World War I on the side of allies and was dismissed.
 Tuan was well known as a successful player of Go (a parallel of stones, see Stones article).
 He won because his opponents usually feared beating him.
 Tuon is known for her skill at playing stones and her scheming.
 The disorder of China upon the collapse of the monarchy is a parallel of the chaos of the Seanchan empire caused by Semirhage.
-From this parallel, perhaps Tuon will have difficulty gaining and maintaining her position as Empress and bringing Seanchan forces to the side of the Light in the Last Battle.
+This parallel shows the difficulty in bringing Seanchan forces to the side of the Light in the Last Battle.
+Tuon was sorely tempted to grab all the damane she could, and leave the mainland to battle the Shadow alone.
+Mat pressed her to honour her word.

 Some have suggested Athena, goddess of war, handicrafts and practical reason as a parallel of the name Athaem, since Tuon pays great attention to practical matters, such as getting artisans to make the new style of crossbow cranks, etc (Knife of Dreams, As If the World Were Fog).
 However, a closer parallel might be athame, which is a ceremonial black-handled knife used in Wicca.